 Mike: There was this time last year, during math, when all the kids were saying, “this is so easy” – and I was having so much trouble with it that it made me feel bad.

-Sheryl Knapp, A/AOGPE is the founder and President of Literacy Learning and Assessment Center of CT.
-Knapp has Associate Level certification with the Academy of Orton-Gillingham Practitioners and Educators.
+Sheryl Knapp is the founder of the Literacy Learning & Assessment Center of Connecticut and a frequent presenter on topics related to literacy and learning disabilities.
+She has Certified Level status from the Academy of Orton Gillingham Practitioners and Educators.